éé÷ ìàéøáâ éàâå øá âøâ íò èà'ö

 GGK: ... that I was encouraged enough to begin The Summer Tree in 1981 ...

-GGK: ... and that was bought after 7 chapters ... so I went back to Crete to finish it!
+GGK: ... and that was bought after 7 chapters ... so I went back to Crete to

 **Amit has arrived**